smartemission/smartemission/docs/platform/calibration.rst

 * The measurements are converted to the units with which the model is learned.
 For gas components this is kOhm, for temperature this is Celsius, humidity is in percent and pressure in hPa.

-* A roling mean removes extreme measurements.
+* A rolling mean removes extreme measurements.
 Currently the previous rolling mean has a weight of 0.995 and the ne value a weight of 0.005.
 Thus alpha is 0.005 in the following code: ::

     def running_mean(previous_val, new_val, alpha):